-Former DRN committee members, Dr Sophy Antrobus, Clare Stevens and Allyson Edwards retain a valuable role in offering guidance and mentoring to the current team.
-We would like to acknowledge the hard work of Tomos Evans, Claire Lee and Jane Christie in helping to set up our network.
+Former DRN committee members, Dr Sophy Antrobus, Clare Stevens, Allyson Edwards and Ben Hodges retain a valuable role in offering guidance and mentoring to the current team.
+We would like to acknowledge the hard work of Bethany Cuffe-Fuller, Tomos Evans, Claire Lee and Jane Christie in helping to set up our network.

 Get to know the committee and their current research areas. . .